rticommunity/rticonnextdds-usecases-umaa/README.md

 export UMAA_TYPES="<PATH_TO_UMAA_IDL_REPO>"
 ```

-**Note: Ensure a pre-processor is in your PATH environment variable.**
+*NOTE: Ensure a pre-processor is in your PATH environment variable.
 The default is `cpp`.
-Reference the [RTI code generator](https://community.rti.com/static/documentation/connext-dds/6.1.2/doc/manuals/connext_dds_professional/code_generator/users_manual/index.htm) documentation for more info.
+Reference the [RTI code generator](https://community.rti.com/static/documentation/connext-dds/6.1.2/doc/manuals/connext_dds_professional/code_generator/users_manual/index.htm) documentation for more info.*

 #### Usage